Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Sicily

-Palermo is located on the Tyrrhenian Sea, but the city is a heavily used port, so locals and tourists prefer to go to the beaches in the area where the water is cleaner.
-However, if you walk along Vittorio Manuele Street to the City Gate of Happiness, you can admire a very beautiful view of the sea surface and just sit on the shore, enjoying the light breeze.
-In addition, there are many gardens and parks in Palermo, among the most famous are the Botanical Garden with a collection of 12 thousand plant species, the Garibaldi Park with ancient fig trees that amaze with their powerful roots, and Villa Giulia, decorated with fountains and lush flower beds.
+Palermo is located on the shores of the Tyrrhenian Sea, but the city is a heavily used port, so locals and tourists prefer to go to beaches in the surrounding area, where the water is cleaner.
+However, if you walk along Vittorio Manuele Street to the city gate of Happiness, you can admire a very beautiful view of the sea surface and just sit on the shore, enjoying the light breeze.
+In addition, Palermo has many gardens and parks, among the most famous are the Botanical Garden with a collection of 12 thousand species of plants, Garibaldi Park with ancient fig trees that amaze with their powerful roots and Villa Giulia, decorated with fountains and lush flower beds.

 4